Emissions standards for taxis

 Liquid Petroleum Gas (LPG) conversions

-A brand new £5 million fund to help up to 1000 owners of eligible Euro 5 taxis* to convert to Liquid Petroleum Gas (LPG), a much cleaner fuel system, has been created.
+A fund is available to help owners of eligible Euro 5 diesel taxis* who wish to convert to Liquid Petroleum Gas (LPG).

 Independent testing shows that an average TX4 taxi emits over 70 per cent less NOx after being converted to run on LPG.
 Trials also show that drivers of LPG-converted taxis can save around £200 a month in fuel costs.